“Are there other people like us? People who have overcome adversities like ours?”

 “There was a pressure to represent for my culture and people who look like me, but there was also pride,” she said.
 “I’m my ancestors’ wildest dreams.”

-When she thinks back to the challenges her younger self faced in high school, she wishes she could tell her that having Argenis would be the best thing that happened in her personal life, and that it also made her professional life all the more fulfilling as well.
+When she thinks back to the challenges she faced in high school, she wishes she could tell her younger self that having Argenis would be the best thing that happened in her personal life – and that he made her professional life all the more fulfilling and rewarding as well.

 “There’s no Dr. Gil,” she said, “without teenage mom Judith Gil.”